antvis/G6/docs/manual/tutorial/example.en.md

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*KzQaSZKIsQoAAAAAAAAAAABkARQnAQ' width=550 height=350 />

 The data has been loaded correctly.
-But the result is a little bit strange since the large amount of nodes and edges.
+But the result is a little bit strange due to the large amount of nodes and edges.
 Limited by the size of canvas, part of the graph is arranged out of the view.
-We are going to solve all these problems.
+We are going to solve all these problems now.

 Here goes a part of tutorial-data.json.
 There are `x` and `y` in node data, and some of them are not in the range of `width: 800, height: 600`.